csfeeser/k8s/labels_skills.md

 ### Task 1: Find All Pods with `species=mammal`

-Run the appropriate `kubectl` command to find all pods with the label `species: mammal`.
+Run the appropriate `kubectl` command to find all pods with the label `species: mammal` in the `critters` namespace.

 <details>
   <summary>Click here for the full solution!</summary>